busycore/finansee-ui/README.md

 - [ ] Services refactoring inside the context
 - [ ] Tests
 - [ ] More Refactoring
+- [ ] Make it responsive

 ## 📜 Credits

-This project uses extensively ReactJS and styled-components alongside a bunch of wonderful another depencies.
+This project uses extensively ReactJS,styled-components and axios alongside a bunch of wonderful another depencies.